What is meditation? Can it affect our body as well as our mind? What is the evidence? Are there any health risks?

 What are the Benefits of Meditation?

 - Reduced Stress - This is the most widely reported benefit.
-For example in 2011, Dr Norman Rosenthal of Georgetown University reported that transcendental meditation reduced symptoms of post-traumaticstress disorder in war veterans by up to 50%.
+For example in 2011, Dr Norman Rosenthal of Georgetown University reported that Transcendental Meditation reduced symptoms of post-traumaticstress disorder in war veterans by up to 50%.
 According to the Mayo Clinic some research suggests meditation can help with a number of stress aggravated medical conditions including allergies, anxiety disorders, depression, fatigue, cardiovascular disease pain, sleep problems and substance abuse.
+A systematic review of published studies, in 2014, concluded that meditation programs can result in small to moderate reductions of multiple negative dimensions of psychological stress - although it also noted that more rigorous research was needed, less open to potential self selection bias.

 - Increased awareness and reduced risk of falls - The American Public Health Association has reported that Spiritual Meditation, such as Centering Prayer and Contemplative Meditation, increases awareness and reduces the risk of falls in older adults.